poornimagajula/TIM/README.md

 # Trust In Me

 Its a Stock Trading Project.
-Trade and Invest in stocks online seamlessly.
+This project is to create a website/App to Trade and Invest in stocks online seamlessly.
 Some of our products include Cash trading, Margin Product etc..

 # Requirements.